 Sphynx cats are adorable, even though they lack the furry coat we traditionally associate with cats.
-They are certainly a sort-after breed.
+They are certainly a sought-after breed.
 You might hear some people talk about hairless cats and others talk about Sphynx.
 Are they one and the same cat?
-Is every hairless cat a Sphynx?
+Are all hairless cats Sphynx?

 How did the hairless cat originate?

 The first hairless cat appeared in the swinging sixties with a naturally occurring genetic mutation.
 In 1966 a hairless kitten was born in Canada and then in the 1970s, two more hairless litters occurred which led to the Sphynx cat breed being developed via selective breeding.
 Since then several other hairless breeds have come into existence.